 For starters, we know that customers are worried.
-Shared surfaces, cluttered waiting lines, and dirty cash have all become immediate off puts in 2020 that can easily influence a potential customer to take their business elsewhere.
+Shared surfaces, cluttered waiting for lines, and dirty cash has all become immediate off puts in 2020 that can easily influence a potential customer to take their business elsewhere.
 Customers have also changed their spending habits: with many struggling for payment plans, a change in spending habits may realistically mean no spending at all.

 Knowing how your customers’ spending habits have changed through the pandemic will be fundamental in developing your business plan for the coming year.
-With many people struggling for payment plans, customer payments will be a key tool for your business to use in order to continue growing.
+With many people struggling with payment plans, customer payments will be a key tool for your business to use in order to continue growing.

 Why Customer Payment Plans Is Your Ticket To A Healthy 2021

-Offering customer payment plans benefits businesses as much as it benefits customers: payment plans makes it possible for businesses to attract new customers, increase their sales, combat seasonal slumps, and much more.
+Offering customer payment plans benefits businesses as much as it benefits customers: payment plans make it possible for businesses to attract new customers, increase their sales, combat seasonal slumps, and much more.
 For many businesses, offering customer payment plans in the coming year can mean the difference between a conversion or an abandoned sale.

 Attracts New Customers

 Having payment plans options increases your business’s chance of gaining new customers who otherwise would not be able to afford your services.
-Payment plans breaks down large purchases into manageable payments that are more affordable.
+Payment plans break down large purchases into manageable payments that are more affordable.
 For many, a payment plan spread across multiple months is an easier investment to commit to rather than a single big-ticket purchase.
-Through offering payment plans, your business creates value for your customers by helping them save money, which can encourage repeat business and friend referrals.
+By offering payment plans, your business creates value for your customers by helping them save money, which can encourage repeat business and friend referrals.

 Increases Average Purchase Value